 Theorist: Someone who considers given facts and comes up with a possible explanation is called a theorist.
 Practitioner: A practitioner is someone who is actively involved in real life situations, and qualified to practice a particular occupation, profession, or religion.

 I had a conversation 10 years ago with a few close friends.
 I don’t actually remember the exact details of the entire conversation but I definitely remember the conclusion I came to soon after it was over.
-I was with four other ministry people, all of which had quite a few years experience.
+I was with four other ministry people, all of which had quite a few years of experience.
 A couple of these guys are great communicators, orators, Bible teachers.
 But they weren’t actively involved in the day to day dealing with people and their problems.
 It’s not that they couldn’t do it; they have.
 It’s just that they weren’t heavily involved at that time.
 I’ll call them the ‘theorists’.
-They’re important people!
+They’re important people; they’re good at what they do!

 It was a really good, brisk discussion on how things ought to work in the church from a, strictly, Biblical standpoint.
-Of those things there wasn’t much disagreement, whatsoever.
+On those topics, there wasn’t much disagreement, whatsoever.
 But the ‘rub’ came when we began talking about how it really is in the ‘trenches’.
-You know, out there where the rubber hits the road….in real life; Where you get knocked down, get your nose bloodied, betrayed, lied to, tripped up and derailed.
-That all can happen (and really a lot more!) in the process of ‘practicing’ the theory.
+You know, out there where the rubber hits the road….in real life; Where you get knocked down, get your nose bloodied, betrayed, lied to, lied about, tripped up and derailed.
+That all can happen (and really a lot more!) in the process of ‘practicing’ the theory, especially in ministry.

 It led me to this conclusion; There needs to be a ‘coming together’ of the ‘theorists’ and the ‘practitioners’.
 They need to sit down at the table and talk, discuss, compare, hash it out, even argue a little if it’s friendly and helpful.
 It’s vital, I think.
 And, if it’s done in a productive manner….everyone leaves the table wiser and better equipped…..and both have a much better understanding.